Reference for .eqy file format¶

 join and nojoin¶

-command operates on a multi-bit wires and groups all bits
+The join command operates on a multi-bit wires and groups all bits

 from such a net into the same fragment.

-command prevents further join
+The nojoin command prevents further join commands from matching

 the given nets.